-Paul Gianni: Right, right.
-It’s amazing how there’s a, I think there was a priest of ours said, you know.
-The Lord would not give you a child like this if he knew that you couldn’t handle it, embrace it and do something special with it,
+Paul Gianni: Right.
+I think it was a priest of ours who said, “You know, the Lord would not give you a child like this if he knew that you couldn’t handle it, embrace it and do something special with it.”

-David Hirsch: so there weren’t any developmental delays then as it relates to.
+David Hirsch: So there weren’t any developmental delays then as it relates to being Downs?

-Paul Gianni: It’s, it’s like anything else.
-If you train and you, and you have the therapy behind you, it’s like a star athlete.
-You know, if you work on it, you’re gonna get the results from individuals down syndrome.
-They have lower muscle tone, so they have to work so much harder than we do.
-You know, just the ability just to get up in the morning, you know, their struggles.
+Paul Gianni: Huge difference.
+It’s like anything else.
+If you train, and you have the therapy behind you, it’s like a star athlete.
+If you work on it, you’re gonna get the results.
+Individuals with Down syndrome have lower muscle tone, so they have to work so much harder than we do.
+Just the ability just to get up in the morning, they struggle.

-And like I look at Gigi every day.
-And now she gets up and she smiles.
-But you know some of your worst days where you feel achy and sore.
-That’s just the typical day for her.
-She never complains because there’s always a challenge for her with lower muscle tone.
+And like I look at Gigi every day, and how she gets up and she smiles.
+But you know on some of your worst days where you feel achy and sore—that’s just the typical day for her.
+She never complains, but there’s always a challenge for her with lower muscle tone.